dks-project-repository/python-script-server/README.md

 node app.js
 ```

-At this point the server running and is accessible at port 3000.
+Running ```node app.js``` launches launches the server on port 3000 in the terminal window.
-You can verify this by going to http://localhost:3000/ on the browser.
+You can verify this by going to http://localhost:3000/ on the browser or http://<ipAddress>:3000/ from any device on the same network.
-To verify success of this you can also visit http://<ipAddress>:3000/ on another device connected to the same network.

 On Laptop (client):
 	Update the SampleHttp.py to have a correct base url.